sriramab/gamamanual/G__InstallingGitVersion.md

 # Installing the GIT version

-_Tested on MacOS X (10.9 to 10.11), Windows (8 and 10) and Ubuntu 15.04 (Vivid). _
+Tested on MacOS X (10.9 to 10.11), Windows (8 and 10) and Ubuntu 15.04 (Vivid)

-_Important note: the current Git version is not compatible with the GAMA 1.6.1 release: if you plan to create plugins for this release, please download the source at revision r11988 (on Google Code) and [Eclipse following this procedure](G__InstallingSvnOldVersions)_
+_Important note: the current Git version is **not** compatible with the GAMA 1.6.1 release: if you plan to create plugins for this release, please download the source at revision r11988 (on Google Code) and [Eclipse following this procedure](G__InstallingSvnOldVersions)_

 ## Download Eclipse